yupylypenko/rag-workshop-from-scratch/README.md

 This query was blocked because it may contain malicious intent.
 Please rephrase your request with benign language.
 ```

+### MCP Weather Enrichment

+To enrich RAG answers with real-time weather context, connect your IDE to the Weather MCP server using the provided `mcp.config.json`.
+Detailed steps live in [`docs/MCP_SETUP.md`](docs/MCP_SETUP.md).
+The setup follows the routing/guardrail recommendations from the [LangChain overview](https://docs.langchain.com/oss/python/langchain/overview).

 ### Check chunks table first 5 rows
 ```
 psql -h localhost -p 6432 -U postgres rag_demo -c "SELECT * FROM chunks LIMIT 5;"